I love to read, write & travel. Sharing the joys and disappointments of all three is what makes life good.

 Since then I have published travel articles, book reviews for radio and press, and flash fiction.

-I currently work part-time in local government and I live with my partner, two children and an assortment of animals on 5 acres in the Adelaide hills.
+I live with my partner, two children and an assortment of animals on 5 acres in the Adelaide hills.